mkdeb/docs/content/recipes.md

 The optional `strip` parameter is an integer representing the number of leading path elements to strip upon upstream archive file names extraction.
 For example, a level of `1` will transform `foo-1.2.3/foo` to `foo`.

-The `arch-mapping` parameter maps the upstream architecture names to the ones used by [Debian][debian-archs].
+The `arch-mapping` parameter maps the [Debian architecture][debian-archs] names to the ones used upstream.

 ### Example